gitmarut/envoyistio108/testcases/3-lua_filter_to_modify_x-forwarded-proto/README.md

 ## Purpose

 This envoyfilter is a lua filter to replace the headers on the requests.
 In this example lua code is replacing the header "x-forwarded-proto" to http even if the original request is https.
+(I know it sound silly)

 ## How to test it